CF9/Databases.RGDemo/README.md

 Databases.RGDemo
 ================

-Red Gate Database for SQL in the City and [Bay Area Meetup](http://bit.ly/13DQqpO) presentations
+Red Gate Database for SQL in the City and [Bay Area Meetup](http://bit.ly/13DQqpO) presentations.
+You can also find a copy of the PowerPoint presentation in the root folder.

 * You can restore a copy of the RGDemo database in from the DatabaseBackup folder.